Controlling the false discovery rate via knockoffs: Comparison with other variable selection techniques

-Comparing the equi-variant and SDP constructions for the knockoff and knockoff+ methods, the SDP construction achieves slightly higher power for both knockoff and knockoff+.
+Comparing the equi-variant and SDP constructions for the knockoff and knockoff$+$ methods, the SDP construction achieves slightly higher power for both knockoff and knockoff$+$.
 Finally, the two variants of BHq considered do offer theoretical control of FDR, but empirically achieve very poor power in this simulation.
-From this point on, then, we restrict our attention to three methods: the knockoff method using the SDP construction given in \eqnref{set_s_sum}, the knockoff+ method with the same SDP construction, and BHq.
+From this point on, we thus restrict our attention to three methods: the knockoff method using the SDP construction given in \eqref{eqn:set_s_sum}, the knockoff$+$ method with the same SDP construction and BHq.